fixie-ai/ai-jsx/packages/docs/docs/guides/performance.md

 ```

 With this approach, you're still deferring execution optimally, but you also ensure that each instance of `heroName` will resolve to the same generated result.

+## Use a faster model

+Different models have different performance profiles.
+GPT-4 is slower than GPT-3.5-Turbo, for instance.
+But, unfortunately, the slower models tend to be more correct.
+So you'll have to find the tradeoff that works for you.

+OpenAI's recommendation is to start with the most powerful model, get your app working, then move to faster models if it's possible to do so without sacrificing correctness.

+You may also want to consider different model providers; OpenAI vs. [OpenAI-on-Azure](https://azure.microsoft.com/en-us/products/cognitive-services/openai-service) may have different performance and uptime profiles.
+AI.JSX makes it easy to switch model providers for a part or whole of your app via [context](./rules-of-jsx.md#context).